Insight-Via-Artificial-Intelligence/UnityTestUtilities/README.md

 ## Inspector Helpers
 Includes static functions to add simple elements to a UIElements inspector script allowing inspector scripts to be written in a handful of lines.

+### public static VisualTreeAsset GetDefaultTree()
+Gets a default visual tree asset from the project.
+The tree is here: TestUtilities/Assets/com.ivai.testutilities/EditorLayout/BasicEditor.uxml
+Use it as a template to create more complex trees (i.e. if you need more than buttons and labels).

 ### public static void AddButtonWithFunction(VisualElement myInspector, string description, Action function)
 Adds a button to the VisualLayout, with the description text which invokes the given function when pressed.